-Anyway, I do have a PR solution.
-Because I assure you my friend won’t be the last to make this association.
+Anyway, I have a PR solution.
+Because I assure you, my friend won’t be the last to make this association.

 “According to the ancient text [Mountains and Seas], Penglai Mountain was an isle of eternal summer in the Bohai Sea, where wine glasses refilled themselves and magic fruits granted everlasting youth,” states state media China Daily.

 Self-refilling wine glasses?
 How appropriate.
-Sign me up for the club.
+Sign me up for that club.

 With this intriguing back story, “Long Die” can simply be a terse way of proclaiming “immortality”.
 Or at least “longevity”.
 Made possible simply by guzzling Lafite wine.